 - Develop shared knowledge and conceptual clarity that supports normalizing explicit and constructive conversations about race.

 Goal: Equip and prepare members and leaders with skills to use the strategies to take action to advance racial justice.

 - Equip members, leaders, staff and partners with the skills, tools, strategies, resources and relationships to be effective leaders and advocates in the ﬁght for racial justice in education.

-Goal: to engage members and stakeholders to advocate, organize and mobilize to combat institutional racism and advance racial justice in education.
+and mobilize to disrupt institutional racism and advance racial justice in education.

 - Engage and activate members, leaders and stakeholders in on-the-ground efforts to combat institutional racism and advance racial justice.

 - Support external organizing efforts to advance changes in our schools and communities.